dashingsoft/pyarmor/docs/questions.rst

 Asking questions in GitHub
 ==========================

 Pyarmor provides rich options for different cases, the default option only works for common case.
 When something is wrong, it may be not bug, but need the right options.
-Users need spend time learning Pyarmor by documentation or `pyarmor man`, do not ask Pyarmor team to learn your project and tell you use which options.
+Users need spend time learning Pyarmor by documentation or `pyarmor man`, and find the right options for their project.
+Generally pyarmor team won't learn user's project and tell user which options should be used.

-Suppose you purchase Microsoft Excel, and want to make a complex chart.
-You should learn Excel and make this chart by yourself, not ask Microsoft to teach you make the complex chart.
+Pyarmor is well document, you needn't read all of them at first, but it's necessary to read :doc:`tutorial/getting-started` which includes essentials concepts.
+If you spend 10 minutes reading full of it, it may save your 2 hours or more time to solve the usage problems.

+If using :command:`pyarmor-7` or Pyarmor < 8.0, please check `Pyarmor 7.x Doc`_

-Pyarmor is well document, before ask question, please try the following solutions in order to avoid duplicated issues:
+Before ask question, please try the following solutions in order to avoid duplicated issues:

-- If using :command:`pyarmor-7` or Pyarmor < 8.0, please check `Pyarmor 7.x Doc`_

-- If you have not read :doc:`tutorial/getting-started`, read it

 - If need some feature, first check :ref:`the detailed table of contents <mastertoc>`